Classical Physics: Spacetime and Fields: Fields

-Any coordinate transformation results in variations of $g^{ik}$, so $S$ is not necessarily a minimum with respect to these variations (only an extremum) because not all $\delta g^{ik}$ correspond to actual variations of the gravitational field.
+is not necessarily a minimum with respect to these variations (only an extremum) because not all $\delta g^{ik}$ correspond to actual variations of the gravitational field.
 In order to exclude the variations $\delta g^{ik}$ resulting from changing the coordinates, we must impose on the metric tensor 4 arbitrary constraints.
 If we choose

-then $G$ becomes
+then ${\sf G}$ becomes